-▼Offices and Lobby:
+NOffices and Lobby:

-The offices are quite busy and only for the use of staff and faculty.
-Please understand that we cannot store personal belongings or props in individual offices.
+The offices are for the use of staff only.
+Please understand that we cannot store personal belongings or props in individual offices or the front desk.
 We cannot take phone messages for students except under emergency circumstances.
-We cannot give information to parents concerning the students by mandate of the Student's Privacy Act.
+Furthermore we cannot give information to parents/relatives/guardians/partners concerning the students by mandate of the Student's Privacy Act.
 Students are not permitted to use the phones in the offices.
-Students must not tie up our copy machine for any length of time.

 Students are not permitted to congregate on the chairs in the lobby.
 These chairs are reserved for guests and for people auditioning for our program.
-You may use the student lounge which is upstairs by the vending machines.
+You may use the student lounge which is upstairs.